|Press Release Navigation|

 - the Company is able to satisfactorily manage the ice movement and to unload the ice and waste in the southeast portion of the pit,

-- no labour related disruptions occur at any of the Company's operations,
+- no labour related disruptions occur at any of the Company's operations, in particular at the Kumtor mine where the collective agreement is scheduled to expire on December 31, 2012,

 - no unplanned delays in or interruption of scheduled production from our mines, including due to civil unrest, natural phenomena, regulatory or political disputes, equipment breakdown or other developmental and operational risks,

-- certain issues at Boroo raised by the General Department of Specialized Inspection ("SSIA") concerning the production and sale of gold from the Boroo heap leach facility and other outstanding matters will be resolved through negotiation without material adverse impact on the Company, see "Other Corporate Developments ",
+- certain issues at Boroo raised by the General Department of Specialized Inspection ("SSIA") concerning the production and sale of gold from the Boroo heap leach facility and other outstanding matters will be resolved through negotiation without material adverse impact on the Company, see "Other Corporate Developments",

 - no further suspension of Boroo's operating licenses, and